ClarkeGKC/GlacierStructureModeling/README.md

 To launch a batch run select the desired model, e.g.,'Traplike_1.00Ref'  and enter BATCH_run('Traplike_1.00Ref') at the MATLAB prompt.
 I usually choose to do these runs as background jobs so in Linux here is how one might proceed:

+Inside a terminal:

-Inside a terminal        nice -n 20 matlab -nodesktop
+nice -n 20 matlab -nodesktop BATCH_run('Traplike_1.00Ref')
-                         BATCH_run('Traplike_1.00Ref')

 Note the BATCH_run will take several days to complete.
 First the forward model is run.
-                         Particle tracking and medial moraine generation are computationally intensive
+Following completion of the forward modeling run: particle tracking and medial moraine generation are computationally intensive

-                         Results of bottom-up particle tracking are stored in the file UP_TRACKS.mat within the Archive-xxx subdirectory

-                         Results of top-down particle tracking are stored in the file DOWN_TRACKS.mat in the same Archive subdirectory
+Results of bottom-up particle tracking are stored in the file UP_TRACKS.mat within the Archive-xxx subdirectory Results of top-down particle tracking are stored in the file DOWN_TRACKS.mat in the same Archive-xxx subdirectory

 Once the BATCH_run is completed you can BATCH process some plots using

 BATCH_plot('Traplike_1.00Ref')